 Warehouses, convention centers, shopping centers, malls, factories, airports, food plants and any other commercial establishment anywhere throughout Pittsburgh, Western Pennsylvania, Cleveland, Eastern Ohio and the West Virginia panhandle are all subject to damage from flying birds.

-Like many pests, they are bad for business.
-They can ruin the molding of plastics, destroy chemical and liquids, destroy both new and old paint on buildings and aircraft and contaminate food packaging, and these crippling damages can be extremely costly and the loss of company reputation is even harder to recover from.
+Like many pests, they are bad for business — they can ruin the molding of plastics, destroy chemicals and liquids, destroy both new and old paint on buildings, contaminate food packaging and cause big problems for airplanes and airports.
+All of these crippling damages can be extremely costly, and the loss of company reputation is even harder to recover from.

 Most importantly to your bottom line, droppings and nesting materials on or around a place of business sends the distinct message that the building is poorly maintained.
 Taken a step further, imagine the thought of how clean a restaurant could possibly be if the managers don’t care about bird droppings dripping down their welcome sign!

-Their elimination is not easy and requires the careful, exacting professional expertise of pest control experts.
+Their removal and deterrence is not easy and requires the careful, exacting professional expertise of pest control experts.